husisusi/officeonlin-install.sh/README.md

 ## Debug
-Can be enabled by adding running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool` Change filesystem allow="false" to "true" in /opt/online/loolwsd.xml
+Can be enabled by adding running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool` or add --enable-debug to lool_configure_opts='' in officeonline-install.cfg before compiling.
+Don't forget to remove #

+Change filesystem allow="false" to "true" in /opt/online/loolwsd.xml

+Enabeling debug can pose a security risk.
+Use it only for testing.

 ## Nota Bene
 - All the script's output is logged in the folder `$PWD/YYYYMMDD-HHmm_officeonline-install `. where `YYYYMMDD-HHmm` is the date at the minute the script as been launched.